Matènwa Community School

 Help students and families care for elders and build lasting food security.

-People often ask me if what we’re doing on this small mountain on Lagonav can actually scale.
+People often ask me if what we’re doing in Matènwa can actually scale.
 They wonder if a local school can really change the way an entire nation thinks about education.

 The truth is, we’ve been answering that question for years.
 Since we founded the Matènwa Institute for Learning, we have been training teachers from across Lagonav and the mainland.
 Our methodology isn't just a "local experiment"—the Haitian government has officially recognized MCLC as a model school because they’ve seen the dignity and results that come from teaching children in their own language.

 Last month, we saw the reach of the Institute in action once again.
-A delegation of five educators made the grueling journey from Fort-Liberté on the northeast coast.
-In a time when travel in Haiti is both difficult and dangerous, they chose to come here for a full week of immersive training.
-They didn't come just to look; they came because they believe this method is the fastest way for children to gain true literacy.
+A delegation of educators from Catholic Relief Services (CRS) made the grueling journey from Cap-Haïtien and Fort-Liberté—clear across the country—to spend a week immersed in our classrooms.
+In a time when travel in Haiti is both difficult and dangerous, they chose to come here because they’ve seen the data: MCLC’s students learn to read and write faster and possess better reading comprehension because they start in the language they actually speak.

 Institute for Learning director Vana Edmond (right) talks with a visiting educator in one of MCLC's kindergarten classrooms.

-Writing from Life: Students write stories in Kreyòl about their daily lives and environment.
+Writing from Life: Students write their own stories in Kreyòl about their daily lives, their families, and their environment.

-Validation of Voice: Teachers help with grammar and spelling, but the child’s original voice and story remain the focus.
+Validation of Voice: Teachers work with students to refine grammar and spelling without changing the child's original voice.

-Student as Author: Children illustrate their work, and these books become the primary reading material for the class.
+Student as Author: The children illustrate their own work, and these books become the primary reading material for the class.

 I sat down with one of the visiting teachers to talk about MCLC's Mother Tongue Books Program.